Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 How to Apply From Outside the UK

-You must apply for a Tier 2 Dependent visa online through the Gov.uk website.
+You must apply for a Skilled Worker Dependent visa online through the Gov.uk website.

-To apply for this visa, you will need your family member’s application number for their Tier 2 (or equivalent) visa.
-This will be in the form of either a Global Web Form (GWF) or a Unique Application Number (UAN).
+To apply for this visa, you will need your family member’s Skilled Worker (or equivalent) visa application number.
+This number will be provided as either a Global Web Form (GWF) or a Unique Application Number (UAN).

 How to Apply From Inside the UK

-You must apply for a Tier 2 Dependent visa online through the Gov.uk website.
+You must apply for a Skilled Worker Dependent Visa online through the Gov.uk website.

-If you’re already in the UK, you may be able to switch to a Tier 2 Dependent visa from your current visa, as long as you successfully apply and switch before your current visa expires.
+If you’re already in the UK, you can switch to a Skilled Worker Dependent Visa from your current visa as long as you successfully apply and switch before your current visa expires.

 • A Visitor visa